SumiSastri/dev-blogs/docs/dev-environment/part3-computer-shells.md

 layout: default
 parent: The developer environment
 nav_order: 7
-title: Computer shells and shell switching
+title: Computer shells - Bash vs Zish
 ---

-# Computer shells and shell switching
+# Computer shells - Bash vs Zish

 A shell is a very basic user interface for accessing an operating system's service.

-There are 2 main types of shells - Bash and Zish.
+Two of the most popular shells, Bash and Zish both are mostly used on UNIX and Linux systems.
+In the UNIX world, and that includes macOS and Linux, many shell implementations have been popular in the past, like bash, the Korn shell, the C shell (seashell).

+In the mid‑nineties, the UNIX world has been dominated by Bash, which is the default shell on almost every Linux and BSD system.
+There are exceptions, though, and one of them is macOS, which used to have Bash as the default shell but recently switched to the Zee (S) shell with the introduction of macOS Catalina.

+Microsoft Windows has its own shells, which are very different from UNIX shells.
+You can use the Linux for (WSL) Windows Subsystem for Linux and run either Bash or the Z shell on your Windows system.

+Macs ship with Bash by default.
 Bash stands for **'Bourne-again shell'**, referring to its objective as a free replacement for the Bourne shell which was developed by [Steven Bourne](https://en.wikipedia.org/wiki/Stephen_R._Bourne).
-Macs usually have bash shells pre-installed.

-The Zish shell or `zsh` is considered by some Mac users to be more user friendly as it has some extra features.
+The Zish or `zsh` shell is considered by some Mac users to be more user friendly as it has some extra features.
 The American English pronunciation of Z is "zee", so Z shell rhymes with C shell, which sounds like seashell. `zsh` was also the login of the original developer Paul Falstad's Yale professor Zhong Shao.

 By default the command line on a Mac is fairly unhelpful and not nearly as pleasent to work on as it can be with a few tweaks.